ben-horvath/planyo-laravel/README.md

-# Planyo integration for Laravel
+# Planyo booking system integration for Laravel

-## A Laravel package to handle the Planyo API.
+## A Laravel package to handle the Planyo reservation system's API.

+Work in progress